vikstrous/blog/content/posts/global-state.md

 ### Benefits of Avoiding Global State

-Let's take a look at what happens when you don't use global state.
+So, what happens when you manage your state explicitly and pass it clearly between parts of your program?
+Let's dive in.

 #### Composability